 What is social selling?

-Social selling is a sales technique that involves connecting and engaging with your target sales prospects directly via social media platforms such as Facebook, LinkedIn, Twitter, etc.
+Social selling is a sales technique that involves connecting and engaging with your target sales prospects directly on social media platforms like Facebook, LinkedIn, Twitter, and more.

-Social selling involves channelizing social media engagement and activity toward the sales cycle.
-Nurturing two-way communication, it embraces relationships and helps close bigger business deals compared to traditional digital marketing strategies when it progresses well.
+It’s the new-age antidote to cold calling and does not involve any aggressive or direct selling tactics.
+Instead, it’s all about channeling social media engagement and activity toward the sales cycle, nurturing two-way communication, and ultimately closing bigger business deals compared to traditional digital marketing strategies when done right.